GSecurity1979/Notes/Guide to Star Trek Online.md

 Do all of R&D by doing 20h tasks.
 At level 15, they will give you nice traits and you'll be able to craft nice stuff.

-Under HUD space options, select maintain auto attack and enable never target pets and objects and aoe asisst.
+Under Control space options, select maintain auto attack and enable never target pets and objects and aoe asisst.
 All other options off.

 You can enable autofire on your hangar and your weps by right clicking on them, but do so in order which weapon recharges fastest is enabled first.